A partner academy in the John Taylor MAT

 Subject Leader

 Hi!
-My name is Mrs Farrington and I am a Forest School Leader at Shobnall Primary & Nursery School.
+My name is Miss Alexander and I am a Forest School Leader at Shobnall Primary & Nursery School.

 I love the freedom that outdoor learning offers our children; it immerses them into a natural space that cannot be equalled in any other habitat.
 It is wonderful to see how eager children are to explore the woodland environment, and how captivated they are when they discover they have achieved a new skill, learnt something new about nature, or indeed themselves.